Adhik-6/log-monitor-alert/README.md

 ## :star2: About the Project
 System administrators often face the challenge of detecting suspicious activity in real time without being overwhelmed by log noise.
 Traditional log monitoring solutions can either be too heavy (full SIEMs) or too noisy (raw log tailing).

-The **Log Monitoring and Alert System** is designed as a lightweight, Python-powered solution that continuously monitors Linux logs using `journalctl -f`.
+The **LogMon** (*Log Monitoring and Alert System*) is designed as a lightweight, Python-powered solution that continuously monitors Linux logs using `journalctl -f`.
 Whenever a suspicious event such as failed login attempts, brute-force patterns, or privilege escalation is detected, the system sends **real-time email alerts** to the administrator using Python’s SMTP service.

 What makes this tool effective is its **intelligent alerting mechanism**:
   - It avoids spamming the admin’s mailbox by implementing **rate-limiting** and **de-duplication**.